dataluscorp/browser/xpcom/docs/logging.rst

   set MOZ_LOG="example_logger:3,timestamp,sync,rotate:10"

-To adjust the logging after Firefox has started, you can set prefs under the `logging.` prefix.
+To adjust the logging after Datalus has started, you can set prefs under the `logging.` prefix.
 For example, setting `logging.foo` to `3` will set the log module `foo` to start logging at level 3.
 The special boolean prefs `logging.config.sync` and `logging.config.add_timestamp` can be used to control the `sync` and `timestamp` properties described above.

 .. warning::
     A sandboxed content process cannot write to stderr or any file.
 The easiest way to log these processes is to disable the content sandbox by setting the preference `security.sandbox.content.level` to `0`.
 On Windows, you can still see child process messages by using DOS (not the `MOZ_LOG_FILE` variable defined below) to redirect output to a file.
 For example: `MOZ_LOG="CameraChild:5" mach run >& my_log_file.txt` will include debug messages from the camera's child actor that lives in a (sandboxed) content process.